-A little more than three years ago, your senior management team committed to right-sizing the Company’s debt levels so that we could return our focus to growing our business by capitalizing on the tremendous long-term opportunities in each of our segments.
-With our multiple and meaningful actions towards debt reduction over the first nine months of 2016, I am very pleased to report that we have effectively achieved our goal.
+Just a little over three years ago, your senior management team committed to right-sizing the Company’s debt levels so that we could return our focus to growing our business by capitalizing on the tremendous long-term opportunities in each of our strongly performing segments.
+With our multiple and meaningful actions towards debt reduction over 2016, and continuing into the first quarter of this year, I am very pleased to report that we have effectively met our objective.

-In aggregate, our actions since the beginning of 2016 have reduced our outstanding debt by approximately $220 million, which will generate annual interest savings more than $19 million next year.
-The result is that we have significantly improved our debt to equity and interest coverage ratios, while simplifying our balance sheet considerably.
+Since the start of 2016, we have reduced the Company’s debt by over $233 million, with resultant annual interest expense savings of more than $20 million.
+The result is that we have significantly improved our debt/EBITDA and interest coverage ratios, while simplifying our balance sheet considerably.
 We now have the financial flexibility to seize upon the significant opportunities inherent in each of our businesses in the evolving Canadian health care market.

 Continued Momentum in Our Financial Results

-The third quarter of 2016 marked our tenth consecutive quarter of year-over-year growth in revenue and adjusted EBITDA from continuing operations, as we expanded our overall adjusted EBITDA margin to nearly 10%.
-As discussed below, the continued momentum in our financial results was driven by strong growth in beds serviced in the Western Canada operations of our Specialty Pharmacy division and solid performance from our Surgical and Medical Centres division.
-We also benefitted from a lower corporate cost structure as we continue to focus on expense management and efficiencies.
+2016 was a strong year financially for our business, with meaningful revenue and adjusted EBITDA growth, as well as adjusted EBITDA margin expansion.
+These were driven by strong growth in beds serviced in the Western Canada operations of our Specialty Pharmacy division and solid performance from our Surgical and Medical Centres division, and we also benefitted from a lower corporate cost structure as we continue to focus on expense management and efficiencies.

 A New Era for Centric Health: Focused on Our Significant Growth Opportunities

-We are emerging from a truly transformational period for our Company.
-Our deleveraging marks the beginning of a new era for Centric Health.
+We have emerged from a truly transformational period for our Company, with our deleveraging marking the beginning of a new era for Centric Health.
 We are a significantly more focused organization and, with our balance sheet substantially addressed, we can devote our full attention to the opportunities in front of us.
 We have two highly-specialized businesses, and moving forward it is our intention to grow in these areas of expertise.

 Our core value proposition remains compelling.
 As healthcare systems continue to face the challenges of spiraling costs and long wait times amidst an aging population that requires significantly more spending on healthcare than its younger counterparts, independent, collaborative support and innovation are required to identify and deliver cost effective solutions that are in the best interest of patients, healthcare providers and payers.